-Continuing Education Requirements
+Continuing Education Requirements and Guidelines

 Continuing education (CE) is learning that helps fulfill the knowledge required to maintain a standard of professional competence and ensures practices remain current with an ever-changing industry.

-CE helps licensees meet the competency standards established under Section 5.2 of the Insurance Council's Code of Conduct, wherby Licensees must conduct all insurance activities in a competent manner and remain current in their skills and knowledge.
+CE helps licensees meet the competency standards established under Section 5.2 of the Insurance Council's Code of Conduct, whereby Licensees must conduct all insurance activities in a competent manner and remain current in their skills and knowledge.

 Per Council Rule 4(4), licensees cannot renew their licence unless they have met their CE requirements and are covered by the required E&O insurance.
 During annual licence renewal, licensees will be asked to submit declarations confirming that they are informed of and meeting their ongoing licensing requirements, including that they have met their CE requirements, before they may proceed to renew their licence.

-CE Guidelines by Licence Class
+CE Requirements and Guidelines by Licence Class

-The CE guidelines comprise four separate guideline documents, available to view or download below:
+Click to view or download below:

 Annual CE Credit Requirements